Private sector development

 Building up the Palestinian digital communications sector

-Around 60% of young people in Palestine are unemployed.
-The Israeli occupation has isolated the Palestinian market, making it difficult to find work, start a business or export products.
+Around 60 percent of young people in Palestine are unemployed.7 The Israeli occupation has isolated the Palestinian market, making it difficult to find work, start a business or export products.
 Mercy Corps works to build up the country’s digital communications sector and make it competitive internationally in order to create jobs for young people and women in particular, including by supporting startups and freelancers online and promoting outsourcing and entrepreneurship.

 Foreign development aid is by no means sufficient to finance global sustainable development.
-The business sector therefore has an important role to play, both in terms of fighting corruption and promoting environmental sustainability, gender equality and human rights.
+The business sector therefore has an important role to play, in terms both of fighting corruption and of promoting environmental sustainability, gender equality and human rights.

 Increasing corporate transparency and sustainability